 Performance Comparison

-This chart lists each stroller included in the review and shows their overall scores.
-The Stokke Scoot is shown in blue.
+This chart lists each stroller included in the review and shows their overall scores with the Stokke Scoot in blue.

 Ease of Use

-The Scoot scored a 6 of 10 for ease of use, which is higher than average, and 2 points lower than the top score of 8 earned by the UPPAbaby Vista and UPPAbaby Cruz.
+The Scoot scored a 6 of 10 for ease of use, which is higher than average.

 Storage